18F/unit-testing-node/_pages/components/rule.md

 var expect = chai.expect;
 ```

-Then add an implementation to the `'should contain all the fields from the
+Then add a function to the `'should contain all the fields from the
-configuration'` test.
-Pass a data object into the `Rule` constructor and
+configuration'` case that implements the test.
+Pass a data object into the
-verify that the new `Rule` object contains the same data as the original JSON
+`Rule` constructor and verify that the new `Rule` object contains the same
-object.
+data as the original JSON object.
 The most expedient comparison is to use
 [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)
 on both objects and to compare the result.
 It's a blunt instrument, but for
 this small case, it gets the job done.
 In this test, you'll use the `expect`